KDE/kde-builder/doc/README.md

-Most users access these docs at [docs.kde.org](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/), and kdesrc-build itself will show URLs to specific portions of this documentation if you run `kdesrc-build --help`, one pointing to the [table of configuration options](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/conf-options-table.html) and the other to the [list of command-line options](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/cmdline.html).
+Most users access these docs at [docs.kde.org](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/), and kde-builder itself will show URLs to specific portions of this documentation if you run `kde-builder --help`, one pointing to the [table of configuration options](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/conf-options-table.html) and the other to the [list of command-line options](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/cmdline.html).